 Wolfgang Halbig, security director for Seminole County schools, recommended several ways to make schools more secure.
 Each school district needs a security director, Halbig said, and data about crime and violence at schools must be maintained for all grades.

 Also, Halbig said, the Legislature should fund a Florida safe-schools training center to prepare school personnel to deal with school safety and security issues.

-July 23, 1999 – a person named Denise defaults on debt to Wolfgang.
+July 23, 1999 – a person named Denise defaults on a debt to Wolfgang.

 August 13 1999 – Wolfgang starts NATIONAL SAFE SCHOOL INSTITUTE, INC.

 September 14, 1999 – Wolfgang retires from Seminole County Public Schools

 ADMINISTRATIVE TERMINATIONS AND RESIGNATIONS for 1999-00 1.
 Davis, Ronald Edward – Educational Support Center, Ombudsman/security, Professional Stnd Investigator, Reason: Resig for employ outside educa, Termination Effective Date 9/08/1999 2.
 Halbig, Wolfgang W – Educational Support Center, Ombudsman/security, District Security Chief, Reason: Retired, Termination Effective Date 12/01/1999